SynapseMedia/nucleus/docs/guide/processing.md

 Engines are responsible for processing different types of media, providing configurations according to the nature of each multimedia type and its underlying library.
 These engines offer flexibility in modifying their behavior through their configurations and expose a standard output.

-In this example, we will invoke the image processing engine and its configuration process based on the `options`.
+In this example, we will invoke the image processing engine and its configuration process based on the `settings`.
 Initializing an engine is straightforward with the functions offered by the processing package:

 ```python